Yuval Ron: Composition career

 Yuval Ron began composing professionally for theater and contemporary dance in Israel in the early 1980s.
 In the late 80s-early 90s, he worked as a composer for promotional videos, theater, television, and dance in Boston and New York.
-He scored his first feature film, “Urban Jungle,” produced in New York, in 1990.
-In the mid-late 90s, Yuval Ron was a composer for the Fox Kids network in Los Angeles, CA. In 2006, he composed music for the short film “West Bank Story,” a musical spoof of “West Side Story” that features two rival gangs of fast food employees – the Israeli “Kosher King” vs. the Palestinian “Hummus Hut”.
-“West Bank Story” won the Academy Award for Best Live Action Short Film in 2007.
-Other notable scores include scores for PBS Nova (“Breaking the Maya Code”), Proteus, Oliver Twist, The Spiral Staircase, Golda’s Balcony, Road to Victory, The Evil That Men Do, In The Name of Honour and Em Moves.
+He scored his first feature film, "Urban Jungle," produced in New York, in 1990.
+In the mid-late 90s, Yuval Ron was a composer for the Fox Kids network in Los Angeles, CA. In 2006, he composed music for the short film "West Bank Story," a musical spoof of "West Side Story" that features two rival gangs of fast food employees – the Israeli "Kosher King" vs. the Palestinian "Hummus Hut".
+"West Bank Story" won the Academy Award for Best Live Action Short Film in 2007.
+Other notable scores include scores for PBS Nova ("Breaking the Maya Code"), Proteus, Oliver Twist, The Spiral Staircase, Golda's Balcony, Road to Victory, The Evil That Men Do, In The Name of Honour, Mashhad, and Em Moves.

 Performance career

 As a performer, Yuval Ron is best known as an oud player and ensemble leader.
 He also plays the guitar, the Turkish cumbus, saz, and the Moroccan sintir.
 Yuval Ron founded the Yuval Ron Ensemble in 1999.
 The group has toured extensively in the US, as well as internationally in Israel, Turkey, Morocco, and Korea.
 In 2008, the Yuval Ron Ensemble was the featured group in the Gala Concert for the Dalai Lama's initiative Seeds of Compassion in the Seattle Opera Hall, and performed at The United Nations International Day of Peace Concert in 2019.
-See: Yuval Ron Ensemble.

 In 2010, Yuval Ron was a featured presenter at TEDx Conejo, CA, where he narrated a mystical story and accompanied himself with the oud.

-Lecture and Teaching Career
+Lecture and teaching career

 Yuval Ron has given many lectures about sacred Middle Eastern music and the spiritual foundations of creativity at American universities including Yale, UCLA, Johns Hopkins University, MIT, Middlebury College, Brandeis University, Berklee College of Music, University of Chicago, and Pittsburgh University.
 Since 2009, Yuval Ron has been on the faculty of the Esalen Institute in Big Sur, CA, where he lectures and leads workshops on sacred Middle Eastern music and dance, spirituality and the brain, and related topics.
-He is also an affiliated artist with the Center for Jewish Culture and Creativity, and a "Guiding Voice" for Seven Pillars - House of Wisdom.
+He is also an affiliated artist with the Center for Jewish Culture and Creativity, and a "Guiding Voice" for Seven Pillars – House of Wisdom.